Mojito

 Did You Know?

-The Mojito was reportedly a favorite drink of author Ernest Hemingway, who frequented La Bodeguita del Medio in Havana, where the cocktail was popularized.
+The Mojito was a favorite drink of Ernest Hemingway, who frequented La Bodeguita del Medio in Havana, where it is said he first enjoyed the cocktail.

 Mojito Variations